fabiangreifeneder33/bachelor_project/README.md

 # Bachelor-Thesis Project

-The goal of this project is to find interpolating Bézier-curves for some given interpolation points.
+The goal of this project is to find interpolating Bézier/B-Spline-curves for some given interpolation points.

 To test our program we use the [main.py-script](main.py):